 The shopping here sells souvenirs or Japanese called in “omiyage” – usually are food in nice boxes and fancy wrapping paper.
 Japanese has this “omiyage” culture where a gift/usually food to give to family, friends or coworkers after coming home from a trip.
 It is a serious business in Japan and you can’t go empty-handed to the office from a trip.
 The indoor shopping is 24 hours.

 Omiyage /お土産 literally translated as local products.
-The local speciality here are mandarin orange products & seafood octopus, squid, seaweed from Seto Inland Sea; Onion Pie (Awaji is famous for its sweet white onions) and many more.
+The local specialty here is mandarin orange products & seafood octopus, squid, seaweed from the Seto Inland Sea; Onion Pie (Awaji is famous for its sweet white onions) and many more.

 Shikoku Omiyage / Shikoku Souvenir

 There are several restaurants, cafe and food courts serving a variety of cuisine.

 We decided to have noodles.
 These are the steps to make your order.